gabrielecola/BayesianApproach_CO2/BayesianApproach_CO2.md

 ![](BayesianApproach_CO2_files/figure-html/unnamed-chunk-9-1.png)<!-- -->

-Now our focus is on $Transmission$, through this plot we want to spot the C02 emission of each Transmission.
+Now our focus is on **Transmission**, through this plot we want to spot the C02 emission of each Transmission.
 We can notice that the highest peaks of emission is produce by AM6 and in general the transmission that produce more C02 Emission is Automatic and Automatic with select shift